 Sherwin Williams Alabaster has an LRV of 82, so it’s slightly darker than White Dove.
 It’s also a little bit creamier than White Dove, which can be great for north-facing houses that need a touch more warmth to counteract the cooler lighting.

 While this is the creamiest of the whites I recommend for a modern farmhouse style exterior, it’s definitely not overly creamy or yellow due to its brightness and more subtle undertones.
-You can read more about SW Alabaster in this post.
+Check out my post on SW Alabaster for more insights.

 Sherwin Williams Pure White